Rmazze/MIS_Project/README.md

 - Since we are working async the celery call will be celery -A app.celery worker --loglevel=info --pool threads
 - If you are using this repo on a Pi4 remember to install pandas not through pip but through apt with <sudo apt-get install python-pandas>
 - on the pi to run the redis server use <sudo systemctl enable /lib/systemd/system/redis-server.service>
-- <--host=0.0.0.0> if it needs to be seen outside localhost
+- <python3 app.py --host=0.0.0.0> if it needs to be seen outside localhost
 \\\
 /etc/wpa_supplicant/wpa_supplicant.conf
 /etc/dhcpcd.conf
 \\\
 use them to set up the network router there is a priority field use it to set up the order on which the Pi connects to the wifi

+MIS@DISI